fanf2/regpg/README.md

     whoever is allowed to decrypt the secrets.

-    There is no need to curate your personal public keyring, or get involved in the web or trust, or use PGP keyservers.
+    There is no need to curate your personal public keyring, or get involved in the web of trust, or use PGP keyservers.
     You exchange public keys with your colleagues via the `regpg` `pubring.gpg` file in your version control system.

  *  keeping consistent

-    After you have added or removed a key it is easy to decrypt and re-encrypt all the secrets. `regpg` can check that all secrets are encrypted to the keys in its `pubring.gpg` file.
+    After you have added or removed a key it is easy to re-encrypt secrets. `regpg` can check that all secrets are properly encrypted to the keys in its `pubring.gpg` file.

  *  handy helpers